-If you’ve experienced a herpes outbreak before, you’ll know that the pain from a herpes lesion can be quite serious, especially in the stages in which a sore opens up and starts to spread viral fluid.
+If you’ve experienced a herpes outbreak before, you’ll know that the pain from a herpes lesion can be quite serious, especially in the stages in which a sore bursts open.
 Ingrown hairs, in comparison, rarely produce more than mild pain.

 Ingrown hairs, on the other hand, can form anywhere hair grows on your body.
 If you’ve recently noticed ingrown hairs around your lips or genitals and also have them on your chest, back or legs, you could simply be susceptible to inflamed ingrown hairs.

-- Do you have the symptoms of an initial herpes outbreak?
-An initial herpes outbreak is the first time you’ll notice symptoms of herpes.
-Initial outbreaks can be intense, with a variety of symptoms ranging from muscular pains to headaches and herpes lesions.
+Do you have the symptoms of an initial herpes outbreak?
+Initial herpes outbreaks can be intense, with a variety of symptoms ranging from muscular pains, to headaches and herpes lesions.

 If you’ve noticed sores starting to develop around your lips or genitals as well as other symptoms associated with an initial herpes outbreak, it could signal the first stages of a herpes infection.

 Ingrown hairs are easy to treat.
 Most of the time, they’ll heal on their own over the course of a few days.
-Particularly troublesome ingrown hairs can stick around for several weeks, although you usually won’t experience any more complications than red, pimple-like skin bumps.
+Particularly troublesome ingrown hairs can stick around for weeks, although you usually won’t experience any additional complications outside of red, pimple-like skin bumps.

 If an ingrown hair becomes infected, you can easily treat it using topical antiseptic, antibiotic or antiviral medication, depending on the type of infection.

-Because herpes is a lifelong infection, you might also need to take suppressive antiviral drugs such as valacyclovir over the long term to control subsequent outbreaks and lower your risk of infecting others.
+Because herpes is a lifelong infection, you may also need to take suppressive antiviral drugs such as valacyclovir over the long term to control subsequent outbreaks and lower your risk of infecting others.